How Interest Rates Affect the South African Property Market

 Should I wait for interest rates to drop before buying property?

-Waiting for rate cuts to buy property is a reasonable instinct but often produces worse outcomes than it prevents.
-When rates fall, buyer demand increases and competition for property rises, the improved affordability is partially offset by higher prices and less negotiating room.
-The buyers who entered the market during the high-rate period often achieve better prices and terms than those who waited.
-The more reliable question to ask is whether your monthly bond repayment at current rates is genuinely affordable given your income and expenses.
-If it is, and the property is correctly priced, the conditions for a sound purchase are in place regardless of where rates are heading.
+Waiting for rate cuts to buy property is a reasonable instinct, but it often produces worse outcomes than it prevents.
+When rates fall, buyer demand increases and competition for property rises, so the improved affordability is partly offset by higher prices and less negotiating room.
+The buyers who entered during the high-rate period frequently achieve better prices and terms than those who held back for a better rate.
+The more reliable question to ask is whether your monthly bond repayment at current rates is affordable given your income and expenses.
+If it is, and the property is correctly priced against recent transfer data, the conditions for a sound purchase are in place regardless of where rates are heading next.
+Trying to time the bottom of the rate cycle assumes you can predict the Reserve Bank, which even economists struggle to do.
+It is more consistent to buy when your own finances support it and the price reflects current conditions, then benefit later if rates happen to fall.

 How much does a 1% rate increase affect my bond repayment?